Typically Runs From: Managed Cloud Agent

 - G Suite Admin Email: Email of a Domain Administrator on the Google G Suite account to be inspected under G Suite Admin Email

-- Private Key: The contents of the Service Account Secret Key file you created during the Google Cloud Platform (GCP) portion of the setup process.
+- Private Key: The entire contents of the Service Account Secret Key file you created during the Google Cloud Platform (GCP) portion of the setup process

 - Scheduling: The Inspector will default to run once a day at the time the Inspector is set up.
 Here you can adjust the schedule